 A continuation of the cache fusion demonstration, with a detailed look at session statistics and the raw trace file contents.
 You will learn about the “gc” wait events (Global Cache) including ‘gc current block 2-way’ and ‘gc cr multi block request’.

-- Lesson 4 – demonstration: Global Cache Current Transfer vs Consistent Read Transfer (4:38)
+- Lesson 4 – demonstration: Global Cache Current Transfer vs Consistent Read Transfer (4:38) (click on video below)